melisplatform/melis-platform-framework-symfony-demo-tool/README.md

 # melis-platform-framework-symfony-demo-tool
-This demo tool has for goal to show how you can use the framework Symfony4 inside Melis Platform, so you're not locked on ZF.
+This demo tool has for goal to show how you can use the framework Symfony inside Melis Platform, so you're not locked on ZF.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your machine.